adistyyy/adistyyy/README.md

 - 👋 Hi, I’m @adistyyy
 - 👀 I’m interested in Social Politics
-- 🌱 I’m currently learning Russian Language
+- 🌱 I’m currently being a student IR at Muhammadiyah University Of Yogyakarta,Indonesia.
-- 💞️ I’m looking to collaborate on Editor design
+- 💞️ I’m looking to collaborate on Editor design, I'm still beginner.
 - 📫 How to reach me on social media

 <!---